aws3city/aws-community-day-baltic-page/content/speakers/kirill-solovei/index.md

 ---

 Dedicated and hardworking individual with over 10 years of experience and strong focus on Linux system engineering, security and automation.

-Everything* as Code

-In this session I talk about all things that can be represented as code: starting from the very basic software and ending modern approaches such as infrastructure as code and observability as code.